Charlie Jones and the Planet Behind the Sun

 After a couple of minutes enjoying the panoramic views a cold breeze made us shiver and we agreed that it was time to go back to Eton.
 The sun was coming down and we didn’t want to get punished by the headmaster for getting home late.
 We came down Snow Hill and were able to admire Windsor Castle as we slowly approached it.
 I loved castles, palaces and royalty.
 I loved architecture in general but didn’t want to become an architect because I didn’t like math.
 It was too stressful for me.

 “The man in red,” said Jason lowering his voice as if he didn’t want the man to hear his words from wherever place he could have been hiding.

 “Forget him!
-Enjoy the walk,” I insisted.
+Enjoy the walk,” I insisted, trying to sound cheerful.

 I was admiring the castle all while Jason looked around to every direction to make sure that nobody was after us.

 “What are you doing?”
 I said hoping he could start acting normal again.
 “Are you worried that the evil baby deer could come and get you?”